 Introduction

 NAFOdown is an R package designed to simplify the process of creating and updating NAFO documents.
 The package utilizes the bookdown package which facilitates the integration of Markdown syntax and R code and, as such, effectively provides a “one-stop-shop” tool through which analyses, plots, tables, and text can be written in parallel and knit into a stand-alone and reproducible document.
-Such a workflow minimizes the significant amount of manual effort associated with coping and pasting data, summary statistics and plots from one program to another.
+Such a workflow minimizes the significant amount of manual effort associated with copying and pasting data, summary statistics and plots from one program to another.
+By linking input data directly with the body of the text and to figures and tables, documents can be automatically updated to include additional years of data; this may be of particular value to Designated Experts as they update interim monitoring reports and other assessment documents.
 This approach also minimizes the amount of time spent on formatting documents as the NAFOdown package, like the csasdown and thesisdown packages which this package is based on, includes templates that conform to formatting guidelines.
 Specifically, NAFOdown includes templates for producing SCR, STACFIS, and SCS documents in Word format.
 Here we demonstrate how to use this package.

 Installation

-The statistical computing program R is required to use the NAFOdown package and we highly recommend using RStudio to manage an R projects.
+The statistical computing program R is required to use the NAFOdown package and we highly recommend using RStudio to manage R projects.
 With RStudio installed a project can be started in an existing or new directory using the drop-down menus in Rstudio.
 After setting up a project, Rstudio will generate a .Rproj file which will automatically set the working directory to the project folder when this file is opened.
 This will simplify the process of telling R where to find the files needed for the report.

 NAFOdown can be installed via GitHub using this code: